 How many friends do you have on Facebook?
 A hundred?
 Thousands?
 And how many of them do you actually know—maybe half?
 Perhaps less than that?
 Do you have a Twitter account?
 How about Pinterest, YouTube, or Google+?

 In the age of social media, privacy has become a thing of the past.
 Think about all of the information you’ve given to social media platforms, both knowingly and unknowingly.
 Whether you’ve logged into a new app using Facebook, or swiped up on an Instagram advertisement, you’re spreading your information wherever you go.
 Information about our likes, our dislikes, who we know, and what we do is all posted on a public bulletin board for anyone to see.
-And to keep our friend list growing, we don’t hesitate to approve requests from “friends” whether we know them or not.
+And to keep our friend list growing, we often don’t hesitate to approve requests from “friends” whether we know them or not.
 Little do we know, however, that in doing so, we’re becoming the perfect spear-phishing targets.
 Let’s take a closer look at the makings of a spear-phishing target, how you can protect yourself and your organization, and how Votiro can help.

 “Spear-phishing email attachments are difficult to spot from normal document attachments passed on from user to user each day in a corporate environment, increasing the likelihood of successful computer infection.” — Trend Micro, Spear-Phishing Email: Most Favored APT Attack Bait

-Would you open an email message with the subject “You’ve won the lottery” when, in fact, you have never even bought a lottery ticket?
-All you need to do, says the message, is fill out information in an attached Word document.
+So, think about it: Would you open an email message with the subject “You’ve won the lottery” when, in fact, you have never even bought a lottery ticket?
+All you need to do, says the message, is fill out the information in an attached Word document.
 Chances are you would immediately delete such a message.
 But what about an email message with a Word file from a friend or colleague?
 In the right context and at the right time, it is much easier to fall for a spear-phishing scam, unfortunately.
 All hackers need to do is refer back to the data they have on you and plot their best move.

 - Educate.
 No matter how well you protect yourself, the weakest link in any organization is the human factor.
-Educate your employees about cybercrime and ways to protect the company against it.
+Educate your employees about social engineering, cybercrime, and ways to protect the company against it.
 Remind them to always be suspicious of incoming email.

 - Stay up to date.
-Spear phishing was found by Trend Micro to be responsible for 91% of all APTs (Trend Micro, 2012, Spear-Phishing Email: Most Favored APT Attack Bait).
 Make sure your software is up to date, and keep abreast of security news to find out about the latest zero-day exploits and CVEs.

 - Leave it to the pros.
 No matter how good you think your security is, cybercriminals’ tactics are much better.
 A well-placed cybersecurity countermeasure can save you precious time and money.

 Ready to take control of your security strategy?
-Votiro Cloud eliminates threats before they enter your organization.
-By scanning and cleansing all files attached to email messages coming into your network, the service helps keep your customers’ credit card information, passwords, and other sensitive data safe.
+Votiro Cloud eliminates threats before they ever enter your organization’s network.
+By scanning and coming into your network, our SFG helps keep your employees’ and customers’ credit card information, passwords, and other sensitive data safe.
 With the help of Votiro, you will never have to worry about being the target of a spear-phishing scam again.